 5 Reasons Why Educators Should Network The period of isolationism in the United States ended during World War II, but while political isolation is no more, educational isolation is still prevalent in public schools today.
 Many teachers go to school each day, teach their students and leave.
 If they're struggling with how to teach a lesson that will engage their students, they might ask for advice from the teacher down the hall, but a lot of times, they struggle alone.
 That's not the case for educators who have built a network of people who share resources, advice and techniques, whether they call it a personal learning network or something else.
+Here's why educators should start a personal learning network, or PLN.
 1. Teachers cannot know everything, so they should learn from one another, said Jerry Blumengarten, who spent 32 years teaching and retired from the New York City Board of Education in 2002.
-They also cannot educate their students alone, said K-6 computer teacher Mary Beth Hertz, and that's why they need to develop a personal learning network.
+"It’s one of the most important things that you can have as a teacher, whether it’s online or in a school," she said.
 2. 3.
-4. 5.
+4.